PierreSenellart/provsql/doc/source/user/aggregation.rst

     GROUP BY dept
     HAVING COUNT(*) > 2;

+``HAVING`` clauses whose outcome is a deterministic scalar are also supported, including conditions that wrap a ``random_variable`` aggregate in a moment function such as
+``HAVING expected(avg(measurement)) > 20`` (see
+:doc:`continuous-distributions`): the predicate is evaluated by PostgreSQL on the surviving groups while ProvSQL still tracks the per-group provenance.

-Complex ``HAVING`` conditions that involve provenance-tracked aggregates (e.g., a ``HAVING`` on the result of a computation over an aggregate) are not fully supported and may produce incorrect results or an error.
+Complex ``HAVING`` conditions that build a non-trivial expression on top of an ``agg_token`` aggregate result (e.g., arithmetic across multiple aggregates) are not fully supported and may produce incorrect results or an error.

 The ``choose`` Aggregate
 -------------------------